 So much have been written about Split (2016 Film) since its release, I’m really at a loss at how to do this snappy movie review.
 Therefore, I’m going to go the lazy route (again) and resort to point(y) form.

 - I think even the most demanding reviewers would be impressed by James McAvoy’s incredible versatility.
 That said, I was wrong to expect magical transformations.
-In fact, McAvoy relies on different devices, such as clothes and accessories changes, to reinforce the switches.
+In fact, McAvoy relies on many devices, such as clothes and accessories changes, to reinforce the switches.
 This is not a downer, though.
 To his and Shyamalan’s credit, these devices are believably presented.

 - With all the hype about the 23 split personalities, I expected at least ten to make appearances.
 Well, didn’t happen and I was mildly disappointed.
 On hindsight, this was probably a right decision by M. Night Shyamalan.
 To do so would have made the plot terribly confusing.
 To assist differentiation of so many personalities would have required excessive use of stereotypes too.